-Figure 3 | Quantitative differences between the haploid and diploid yeast proteome. a, Overall fold change for the yeast proteome.
-B. Members of the yeast pheromone response are colour-coded according to fold change.
+Figure 3 | Quantitative differences between the haploid and diploid yeast proteome. a, Overall fold change for the yeast proteome. b, Members of the yeast pheromone response are colour-coded according to fold change.
 The diploid to haploid ratio as determined by SILAC is indicated for each protein.
 Figure is adapted from ref.
 13.

 Picotti P, et al. Full dynamic range proteome analysis of S. cerevisiae by targeted proteomics.
 Cell.
+Towards proteome wide targeted proteomics.